UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-2.md

 - The getters calculate their respective values _every time_ they are accessed, and they are always based on the current value of `Radius`
 - The setters are removed from all but the `Radius` property (they are never set directly, at least not here)
-- These are auto properties, so we don't need create a backing store
+- These are auto properties, so we don't need create a backing store.
+Where there is no setter, then no storage is needed.

 This approach is suited to cases _where the calculations are not overly expensive_.
 Now consider the case where a property is potentially very slow.
 Examples include complex calculations or where a network transaction is involved.
-I won't include the details code here, but instead _mock it_ for test purposes.
+I won't include the detail code here, but instead _mock_ the concept for illustrative and even test purposes.
 ## Cached Properties
 Replace the declaration of the `PI` constant with the following code: